Inside visits and special features are shown in UPPERCASE in the tour description.

 COVENTRY–YORK–NEWCASTLE.
 Leave the Midlands and head north to York, England’s most complete medieval city.
 Stand in awe in front of the great structure of York Minster, then follow your Tour Director through a maze of quaint streets, including the narrow Shambles.
 Stop for the night in Newcastle, once an important center for the wool trade and coal mining and now a vibrant, modern city.

 EDINBURGH.
 A full day to enjoy the Scottish capital.
 Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home to famous scientists, inventors, and novelists.
-In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 Afternoon at leisure.
 A suggestion for this evening: a traditional Scottish night out, with Highland dancers, bagpipers, and, of course, the Ceremony of the Haggis.

 STRATHPEFFER.
 WEST COAST EXCURSION.
-More spectacular Scottish scenery: Dornoch Firth, the Kyle of Sutherland, the Mountains of Assynt, and Knockan Crag.
+More spectacular Scottish scenery: Dornoch Firth, the Kyle of Sutherland, the Falls of Shin, the Mountains of Assynt, and Knockan Crag.
 Then, follow Strath Oykel for a visit to Ullapool, a remote fishing harbor on Loch Broom, before returning along Loch Glascarnoch.
 Our recommendation for this afternoon: join the optional Loch Ness Experience, which includes a cruise on the loch, followed by supper.

 STRATHPEFFER–ISLE OF SKYE–FORT WILLIAM–GLASGOW.
 More heather-clad moors as you drive through the western Highlands to Lochalsh and the Inner Hebridean Isle of Skye.
 The route back to the mainland is by FERRY across the Sound of Sleat to Mallaig, then breathtaking scenery all the way to Fort William beneath Ben Nevis.
 Glen Coe, where the MacDonald Clan was massacred in 1692, and a drive along the “Bonnie Banks” of Loch Lomond are scenic highlights on the way to Glasgow, Scotland’s great cultural city.